sdss/python_template/docs/sphinx/index.md

 uvx copier copy --trust gh:sdss/python_template <path-to-root>/test_project
 ```

-Note that you want to include the `--trust` flag to allow the post-copy tasks to run.
+Note that you'll want to include the `--trust` flag to allow the post-copy tasks to run.
 The destination must include the project name, e.g. `~/software/test_project`.
 Copier will ask a few questions and then will copy the rendered template to the destination folder.

 ## Goals of the template